TsHs-0/LittleImageApp/README.md

 # Run app in dev mode
-       npx react-native start --experimental-debugger 2.After, for running it, press "a" to run android emulator
+       npx react-native start --experimental-debugger 2.Running for android device, press "a"
 3.After it, press "j" for opening experimental-debugger

 # Clean and Install